Dual-Mode Wireless Devices for Adaptive Pull and Push-Based Communication: Proof of Lemma

 \section{Proof of Lemma~\ref{lemma:alarm-success-given-attempts}}

 Let $s$ and $c$ be the \glspl{rv} representing the number of push slots with \emph{exactly one alarm packet} trying to access and the number of slots \emph{with more than one alarm}, respectively.
-This means that $s = n_s(t)$ is the number of alarm packets successfully transmitted, while $c$ denotes the number of push slots where collisions happen.
+This means that $s = n_s(t)$, while $c$ denotes the number of push slots where collisions happen.
 The frame structure defined in Sec.~\ref{sec:model:frame} constrains $s + c \le P$.
 The joint probability distribution of $s$ and $c$ results in~\cite{israel_math}:

 given the initial condition $\mathcal{P} (0,0|0) = 1$~\cite{israel_math}.
-Eq.~\eqref{eq:P(s,c|np)} is obtained considering the case in which $n_p(t) - 1$ alarmed nodes have already selected their slot and a new alarmed node has to select it.
-For this, three disjoint events exist, related to the three factors in the sum~\cite{israel_math}: $1$) $s-1$ push slots are selected by exactly one alarmed node while $c$ are selected by multiple ones; then, the new alarmed node must select any of the $P - (s - 1) - c$ push slots not selected by the others; $2$) $s$ push slots are selected by exactly one alarmed node while $c$ are selected by multiple ones; then, the new alarm node must select one of the $c$ push slots; $3$) $s+1$ slots are selected by exactly one alarmed node while $c - 1$ are selected by multiple ones; then a new alarm must selects one of the $s + 1$ push slots.
+Eq.~\eqref{eq:P(s,c|np)} is obtained assuming $n_p(t) - 1$ alarmed nodes have already selected their slot and a new alarmed node has to select it.
+For this, three disjoint events exist~\cite{israel_math}: $1$) $s-1$ push slots are selected by exactly one alarmed node while $c$ are selected by multiple ones; then, the new alarmed node must select any of the $P - (s - 1) - c$ free push slots; $2$) $s$ push slots are selected by exactly one alarmed node while $c$ are selected by multiple ones; then, the new alarm node must select one of the $c$ push slots; $3$) $s+1$ slots are selected by exactly one alarmed node while $c - 1$ are selected by multiple ones; then a new alarm must selects one of the $s + 1$ push slots.

 We compute the marginal \gls{pmf} related to the successful transmission of alarm packets, given $n_p(t)$, summing over $c$ in eq.~\eqref{eq:P(s,c|np)} and obtaining~\eqref{eq: pmf_ns_nf_np}, which complete the proof.